intrinio/ruby-sdk/docs/SecurityApi.md

 #### Intraday Stock Prices for Security

+Deprecated.
 Return intraday stock prices for the Security with the given `identifier`

 [//]: # (END_OVERVIEW)